How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-While the United States Environmental Protection Agency (EPA) has established minimum standards of competency for pesticide application, licensing is handled at the state level.
-All pesticide applicators (and their supervisors) in Georgia should be licensed by all the necessary state regulatory agencies.
+The United States Environmental Protection Agency (EPA) sets minimum competency standards for pesticide applicators, but licensing is regulated at the state level.
+All pesticide applicators and their supervisors in Georgia must be licensed through the proper state regulatory agencies.

 -